 - Date and time of the encounter or, if written in retrospect, both the event date and the documentation date

-- Patient identifiers: full name, date of birth, and NHS number or hospital number
+- Patient identifiers: full name, date of birth, and medical record number (MRN)

 - The name and role of the clinician making the entry

-- A signature and, where applicable, printed name and GMC number
+- A signature and, where applicable, printed name and National Provider Identifier (NPI)

 - Legible handwriting, traditionally in black ink to ensure clarity in photocopies and scanned documents